 - A. State Requirements.
 RCW 39.04.350 requires that before award of a public works contract, a bidder must meet the following responsibility criteria to be considered a responsible bidder and qualified to be awarded a public works project.
-The bidder must: - 1.
-At the time of the bid submittal, have a certificate of registration in compliance with RCW 18.27; - 2.
-Have a current state unified business identifier number; - 3.
-If applicable, have industrial insurance coverage for the bidder's employees working in Washington as required in RCW 51; an employment security
+The bidder must: - At the time of the bid submittal, have a certificate of registration in compliance with RCW 18.27; - 2.
+Have a current state unified business identifier number;

-- department number as required in RCW 50; and a state excise tax registration number as required in RCW 82. - 4.
-Not be disqualified from bidding on any public works contract under RCW 39.06.010; or 39.12.065(3); - 5.
+- If applicable, have industrial insurance coverage for the bidder's employees working in Washington as required in RCW 51; - 4.
+Have an employment security department number as required in RCW 50; and a state excise tax registration number as required in RCW 82. - Not be disqualified from bidding on any public works contract under RCW 39.06.010; unregistered or unlicensed contractors or 39.12.065(3); violated the requirement to pay the prevailing rate of wage. - 6.
 If bidding on a public works project subject to the apprenticeship utilization requirements in RCW 39.04.320, not have been found out of compliance by the Washington state apprenticeship and training council for working apprentices out of ratio, without approach supervision, or outside their approved work processes as outlined in their standards of apprenticeship under RCW 49.04 for the one-year period immediately preceding the date of the bid solicitation. - B. Federal Requirements.
 SHA shall not award any contract until the prospective contractor, i.e., low responsive bidder, or successful offeror, has been determined to be responsible.
-A responsible bidder/offeror must: - 1.
-Have adequate financial resources to perform the contract, or the ability to obtain them; - Be able to comply with the required or proposed delivery or performance schedule, taking into consideration all the bidder's/offeror's existing commercial and governmental business commitments; - 3.
-Have a satisfactory performance record; - 4.
-Have a satisfactory record of integrity and business ethics; - 5.
-Have the necessary organization, experience, accounting and operational controls, and technical skills, or the ability to obtain them; - 6.
-Have the necessary production, construction, and technical equipment and facilities, or the ability to obtain them; and, - 7.
-Be otherwise qualified and eligible to receive an award under applicable laws and regulations, including not be suspended, debarred or under a HUD-imposed LDP.
+A responsible bidder/offeror must: - Have adequate financial resources to perform the contract, or the ability to obtain them; - Be able to comply with the required or proposed delivery or performance schedule, taking into consideration all the bidder's/offeror's existing commercial and governmental business commitments; - Have a satisfactory performance record; - Have a satisfactory record of integrity and business ethics; - Have the necessary organization, experience, accounting and operational controls, and technical skills, or the ability to obtain them; - Have the necessary production, construction, and technical equipment and facilities, or the ability to obtain them; and, - Be otherwise qualified and eligible to receive an award under applicable laws and regulations, including not be suspended, debarred or under a HUD-imposed LDP, Limited Denials of Participation.